Module 1 of 21 · Foundations

 OSI came from a standards body (ISO) trying to create a universal framework.
 TCP/IP came from researchers (DARPA) building a working network.
 OSI won the vocabulary.
 TCP/IP won the deployment.
 Both survived because they do different jobs.

-The Application Layer of the Internet suite essentially combines the functions of the top two layers, Presentation and Session, of the OSI reference model.
+essentially combines the functions of the top two layers -- Presentation and Application -- of the OSI reference model.

 RFC 1122 - Section 1.1.3, Internet Protocol Suite